hangelwen/miR-PREFeR/README.md

     python miR_PREFeR.py [options] command configfile

 Currently, the following options are avalible:

 1. **-h**: Show help information.
 2. **-l**: Generate a log file.
 From the log file you can find the status during the running of the pipeline. **Recommend to always use this option.**
 3. **-k**: After finish the whole pipeline, do not remove the temporary folder that contains the intermediate files.
 This will save disk space.
-If it's not specified, you can delete the temporary folder after get the result.
+If it's not specified, you can delete the temporary folder after getting the result.

 `command` could be one of `check`, `pipeline`, `prepare`, `candidate`, `fold`, `predict`, and `recover`.
 (Run `python miR_PREFeR.py -h` to see help on options and commands.)